-Yield (%) Remark FASP/PAC 50/60 This can be somewhat increased by using multiple digestion steps.
+Yield (%) Remark FASP/PAC 50/60 The yield can be somewhat increased by using multiple digestion steps.
 (Wisniewski, J.R. and Mann, M. (2012) Consecutive Proteolytic Digestion in an Enzyme Reactor Increases Depth of Proteomic and Phosphoproteomic Analysis.
 Analytical Chemistry 84(6), 2631-2637) In-gel digestion (IDG) 20 Purified protein: load a few ug of protein on the gel.
 Protein extract: more proteins will be identified when you load more protein.
-Dividing the gel lane into 8 slices means that you should load minimally 16 ug protein on the gel but preferentially (much) more, e.g 50 - 75 ug.
-In Stage Tip (iST) 40 - 80 Yields are rather variable.
+Load 50 - 75 ug for a complete proteome.